• Back to the Global website

 Minimum Wage

 Workers in the UK aged 16 (and above school leaving age) or over are legally entitled to a national minimum hourly wage.
 It does not depend on the location of their work, the size of the firm or the worker’s occupation.
-This includes casual labourers, agency workers, home workers, and agricultural workers, probationary workers, and part-time workers, workers on short-term contracts and workers employed by subcontractors.
-The minimum age in UK depends on the worker’s age and apprenticeship.
+This includes casual labourers, agency workers, home workers, agricultural workers, probationary workers, part-time workers, workers on short-term contracts and workers employed by subcontractors.
+The minimum age in the UK depends on the worker’s age and the apprenticeship.

 In order to ensure that the piece rate workers are paid the minimum wage rate, a worker and employer may come to a ‘fair estimate’ of the number of hours required to complete the work, prior to the work being carried out.
 Alternatively, a worker may keep a record of the hours of work carried out, and then the employer is informed accordingly.

-The BIS (Department for Business, Innovation & Skills) has updated its policy on the enforcement of the national minimum wage, which includes the revised scheme for naming and shaming employers (all employers, even if the breaches are minor, provided HM Revenue and Customs (HMRC) has issued an underpayment notice).The financial penalty payable by employers who underpay the NMW has been increased from 100% to 200% of the underpayment.
+The DBT (Department for Business and Trade) has updated its policy on the enforcement of the national minimum wage, which includes the revised scheme for naming and shaming employers (all employers, even if the breaches are minor, provided HM Revenue and Customs (HMRC) has issued an underpayment notice).
+The financial penalty payable by employers who underpay the NMW has been increased from 100% to 200% of the underpayment.

 Sources: The National Minimum Wage (Amendment) (No. 2) Regulations 2014 (SI No. 2485 of 2014); The National Minimum Wage Regulations 1999; National Minimum Wage Act, 1998)